wayfair-incubator/AeroSharp/SECURITY.md

 ## Reporting a Bug

-The `<project name>` team and community take all security bugs in `<project name>` seriously.
-Thank you for improving the security of `<project name>`.
+The AeroSharp team and community take all security bugs in AeroSharp seriously.
+Thank you for improving the security of AeroSharp .
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `OpenSource@wayfair.com`.